Adams Conditioning and Likelihood Ratio Transfer Mediated Inference: Belief kinetics and likelihood ratio transfer

-Likelihood ratio transfer mediated reasoning (LRTMR) is meant to refer to a spectrum of reasoning patterns used at the receiving side of probabilistic information.\footnote{ It is worth mentioning that logical aspects of courtroom proceedings related reasoning worth of formal scrutiny arise in quite different context as well.
-For instance the implicit proof rule for the probability of a conjunction as listed in Arguello~\cite{Arguello} seems to be wrong.
-LRTMR is a container for Bayesian reasoning patterns.
-Fienberg \& Finkelstein~\cite{FienbergF1996} provide a historic account of the use of Bayesian reasoning in US trials and propose the avoidance of fallacious reasoning as the primary objective for the promotion of Bayesian reasoning in the light of a substantial difficulty to get the content of Bayesian reasoning across to legal professionals and members of jury's.} In order to emphasize the general nature of the protocols and methods for LRTMR, and in order to simplify the presentation of expressions and proofs, I will use $A$ instead of TOF and $B$ instead of MOE.
+Likelihood ratio transfer mediated reasoning (LRTMR) refers to a spectrum of reasoning patterns used at the receiving side of probabilistic information.\footnote{ Logical aspects of courtroom proceedings worth of formal scrutiny and involving probabilistic information arise in various contexts.
+For instance the implicit proof rule for the probability of a conjunction as listed in Arguello~\cite{Arguello} seems to be wrong and the reasoning pattern discussed by Stephens in~\cite{Stephens2011} lies outside the patterns considered below.} I will use LRTMR as a container for abstract formalizations of various patterns of Bayesian reasoning.

+In order to emphasize the general nature of the protocols and methods for LRTMR, and in order to simplify the presentation of expressions and proofs, I will use $A$ instead of TOF and $B$ instead of MOE.

 In this Section it is assumed that the proposition space of $A$ is left unchanged during the reasoning process.
-In other words, there is only belief kinetics but no proposition kinetics.\footnote{ In the literature on subjective probability theory instead of belief kinetics the phrase belief dynamics is used as an alternative, and instead of proposition kinetics the phrase proposition dynamics occurs.}
+In other words, there is only belief kinetics but no proposition kinetics.\footnote{ In the literature on subjective probability theory instead of belief kinetics the phrase belief dynamics is used as an alternative, and instead of proposition kinetics the phrase proposition dynamics occurs.} The outline of LRTMR in Paragraph~\ref{outline} below will serve as a point of departure for some more technical work.

-Ignoring proposition kinetics while focusing on belief kinetics, constitutes a significant simplification, while it seems to be consistent with current practice in forensic reasoning.
-For these reasons the case involving belief kinetics only is considered the primary case in this paper.\footnote{ The simplest examples of LRTMR initially involve only involve a single hypothesis proposition and might for that reason be qualified as involving proposition dynamics in addition to belief dynamics.} The following outline of LRTMR serves as a point of departure for some more technical work.\footnote{ It is worth mentioning that in this paper no attempt is made to unify all or many reasoning patterns based on Bayesian conditioning.
-For instance the reasoning pattern discussed by Stephens in~\cite{Stephens2011} lies outside the patterns considered below.}

-MOE is not expected to determine ready made posterior probabilities for (transferal to) TOF because MOE needs to be informed about its prior beliefs by TOF in order to compute suitable posteriors.
-The idea behind this restriction is that TOF should be under no pressure to disclose its priors to MOE because these priors are exclusively relevant (if at all) for intra TOF deliberation.